The Miner: Reception

 The reception of contemporary critics was universally negative, and the work was judged "undeniably inferior".
 The Miner, which followed two other critically panned works (Nowaki and The Poppy), was perceived as a confirmation of Sōseki's decline as a writer.
-Halfway through serialization, a collection of articles on the novel were published in the Chūōkōron magazine.
-None of the critics had anything positive to say, including a devoted Sōseki fan who had enjoyed all of his past works.
-One critic commented, "You'd think Sōseki was some kind of antique dealer, the way he attaches a certificate of authenticity to everything in the novel."
+Halfway through serialization, a collection of articles on the novel was published in the Chūōkōron magazine.
+None of the critics, including a devoted Sōseki fan who had enjoyed all of his previous works, had anything positive to say.
+One critic commented, "You'd think that Sōseki was some kind of antique dealer, the way he attaches a certificate of authenticity to everything in the novel."

 Some modern critics have reassessed the work for its experimental value.
-Modern critic Jay Rubin regards The Miner as Sōseki's "single most modern work, an antinovel that set him at the very forefront of the avant-garde in world literature."
+Jay Rubin, who translated it into English, regards The Miner as Sōseki's "single most modern work, an antinovel that set him at the very forefront of the avant-garde in world literature."
 Rubin attributes the reception of Sōseki's contemporaries to the novel's focus on perception rather than plot or character.
-Scholar Beongcheon Yu has asserted that The Miner has no thematic connection to Sōseki's other works.
+Beongcheon Yu has asserted that The Miner has no thematic connection to Sōseki's other works.
 In contrast, Rubin sees The Miner as a turning point in Sōseki's view of the average human being — from an evil "other" to an unreliable "self" — that persisted in his later works.
 Shin'ichirō Nakamura viewed The Miner as an early example of stream of consciousness fiction, though Rubin considers this characterization inaccurate because of the retrospective, rather than immediate, narration.
 Haruki Murakami has two characters discuss the book in his novel Kafka on the Shore.